nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 Nginx error log: `/var/log/nginx/error.log`

-### Log Rotation
+### Log rotation

-By default there is no predefined parameters for eportal's logs rotation.
+By default there is no predefined parameters for ePortal's logs rotation.
 If you want to enable it for the files listed above:

  - Install `logrotate` package